Universal Health Service (UHS) Sex Abuse Lawsuits

 Universal Health Services is grappling with the financial and reputational fallout of significant legal judgments tied to sexual abuse allegations at its behavioral health subsidiaries.
 More lawsuits are coming.
 Juries are already being heard.
 In one case, a jury awarded $360 million to three plaintiffs who suffered abuse by a physician at the facility.
 With over 40 additional plaintiffs pursuing litigation, the total liability could rise dramatically.

 This judgment follows an earlier $535 million verdict against another UHS subsidiary, Pavilion Behavioral Health System, related to the sexual assault of a minor patient.
 Combined, these two judgments bring UHS’s liability to $895 million, far surpassing the limits of its insurance coverage for the year.
+(We talk more about this below.)

 The mounting sex abuse lawsuits are part of a larger pattern of misconduct within UHS’s behavioral health facilities.
 UHS has a history of allegations ranging from improper admissions to abusive practices.
 In 2020, the company settled with the U.S. Department of Justice for $122 million over claims it unnecessarily admitted patients and used inappropriate restraints.
 A 2023 Senate Finance Committee investigation also criticized UHS for prioritizing revenue over patient care, citing instances of sexual abuse across multiple states, including Virginia, Alabama, and Illinois.

-The lawsuits against UHS describe disturbing incidents in which patients—many of them children or individuals with mental health conditions—were sexually abused by staff members or other patients.
+The lawsuits against UHS describe disturbing incidents in which patients, many of them children or individuals with mental health conditions, were sexually abused by staff members or other patients.
 Specific allegations include:

 • Abuse of children in psychiatric care: Lawsuits claim that children admitted for treatment were sexually assaulted by both staff members and fellow patients.
 Many of these children had mental health issues, developmental disabilities, or chronic medical conditions, making them particularly vulnerable to abuse.
 So basically, taking the most vulnerable among us and exploiting them in the worst possible way.

 • Failure to report or investigate abuse: Plaintiffs allege that UHS facilities maintained an unofficial policy of concealing reports of abuse to protect their reputation.
-Profits matter more then keeping children safe from sexual abuse.
+Profits matter more than keeping children safe from sexual abuse.
 Staff were reportedly instructed to handle allegations “internally” and not involve law enforcement or outside authorities, even in cases of serious sexual misconduct.

 • Retaliation and manipulation: Some families report that when they tried to remove their children from UHS facilities or questioned the care provided, staff threatened to call Child Protective Services (CPS).
 These actions, the lawsuits argue, were used to silence families and prevent complaints from escalating.